home-assistant/home-assistant.io/source/_components/sensor.rejseplanen.markdown

 logo: rejseplanen.png
 ha_category: Transport
 ha_iot_class: "Cloud Polling"
-ha_release: "0.84.7"
+ha_release: 0.88
 ---

-The `rejseplanen` sensor will provide you traveling details for danish public transport, using timetable data from [Rejseplanen](https://www.rejseplanen.dk/).
+The `rejseplanen` sensor will provide you with traveling details for Danish public transport, using timetable data from [Rejseplanen](https://www.rejseplanen.dk/).

+## {% linkable_title Configuration %}

 Add a sensor to your `configuration.yaml` file as shown in the example: